Water for Life:

 Frequent group discussions and journaling will provide ample opportunity for continuous reflection on your experience.

-Applying could not be simpler, just submit online forms to Ceiba and the University of Wisconsin by the first Friday in March.
+Applying could not be simpler, just submit online forms to Ceiba and the University of Wisconsin.
 Need to plan your summer sooner?
 Ceiba offers provisional early acceptance to qualified candidates.

 How To Apply: Applying is a simple two-step process!
 First, fill out Ceiba’s online application form below.
 Then, go to the University of Wisconsin-Madison program page to fill out their application and upload your transcript.